Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Supplementary Information on Methods

 Finally, for components $\ct$ that are \emph{very} irrelevant to $c$, we set the values of $\rel$ to infinity, which would also not match the values of the KL-divergence.
 However, irrelevant components in the KL-divergence sense are anyway disregarded for the definition of sets $g_c$ in \cref{eq:GUpdate} in the main text.

 To summarize, $\rel$ serves as an approximation for the KL-divergence between $p(\bxn\,|\,c, \bTheta)$ and $p(\bxn\,|\,\ct, \bTheta)$, which can be quite coarse.
 However, as the values of $\rel$ are only used for ranking the similarity of components, coarse estimates are sufficient.
-Furthermore, $\rel$ preserves sufficient information about the KL-divergence and, most importantly, it is efficiently computable.
+Most importantly, this approximation avoids the $\OO(C^2DH)$ scaling of computing the exact KL-divergences of all pairwise components.
+Consequently, it preserves the overall computational complexity of the variational EM algorithm, which is critical for ensuring scalability w.r.t.\ the number of components (cf. \cref{alg:estep_complexity}).